bethereumproject/telegram-bots/README.md

 ### Notes
 There are **many ways of doing the same thing**, maybe you've noticed we used `bot.send_message` in one function and `update.message.reply_text` in another, therefore we advise you to read the [documentation](http://python-telegram-bot.readthedocs.io/en/latest/index.html) provided for the wrapper.

+We're going to add a guide for the deployment of your bot soon!